andieleee/CPE487/Lab1/README.md

 # Lab 1

+> We pledge our honor that we have abided by the Stevens Honor System - Andrew Lee and Kavin Mohan

 This lab gives us an introduction to the Nexys A-7 FPGA.
 The first part of the lab is a LED decoder, that allows switches to control what digits are produced from the LEDs.

 The second part of the lab involves a hex counter, which counts 0 to F in order at the rightmost position.
 We were tasked with changing the speed of the counter and changing the position of the counter.
 We were able to create a counter with increased counting speed and will change positions from right to left until looping back.